gimbertruben9/ACOES-Management/README.md

 3. cd frontend
 4. ng serve (for running frontend in http://localhost:4200/)

-For creating a new component go to frontend/src/app and run:
+For creating a new component (view) go to frontend/src/app and run:
 - ng generate component component-name (generates the directory of the new component with 4 files)

 ## Configuring Backend

 0. If you haven't got Python, install it on your computer (I use Python 3.7).
-1. Create a new Flask Virtual Environment (preferably outside the project directory)
+1. Create a new Flask Virtual Environment (preferably outside the project directory):
+    - python3 -m venv directory-name
 2. Install dependencies by running the following command in the main directory of the project: pip install -r requirements.txt
 3. To initialize database, inside backend's directory run:
     - flask --app app db init